DishengHuang/Secrets-in-Python/README.md

 # secretsInPython

-This repository is about some useful tricks in python.
+This repository focuses on handy Python tricks.
+Happy coding!